yzchen/Use-of-Shaheen/README.md

     Once you have access to burst buffer, you can create a temporary buffer for your data which only exsits only for one job submission, or you can create a persistent buffer, this will exist forever(generally, it's not guaranteed), you can use it in many jobs.

-    How to create a persistent buffer and copy(don't move, it's better to have a copy on normal disk) your data to that buffer:
+    1. How to create a persistent buffer and copy(don't move, it's better to have a copy on normal disk) your data to that buffer:

-    1. Create a persistent buffer, find a place to keep your burst buffer config file, I use `/scratch/username/.burst`,
+    a.
+Create a persistent buffer, find a place to keep your burst buffer config file, I use `/scratch/username/.burst`,

         ```
         echo "#BB create_persistent name=testData capacity=500GB access_mode=striped type=scratch" >> /scratch/username/.burst/persist.conf